devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - These are the builts from me.
 You might get the future updates for this machine.

  - I will try my best to keep the repo updated with the latest kexts and OpenCore version.
- - For macOS Monterey this EFI will work great as BigSur. so don't expect flawless functionality Report me If you find the bugs or any issues.
-And don't ask for ETA(Estimated Time of Time).
+ - For macOS Monterey this EFI will work great as BigSur. so don't expect flawless functionality.
+ Report me If you find the bugs or any issues.
+And **don't ask for ETA**(Estimated Time of Time).
 - With every EFI update you retrieve from here please remember to go through the **post install guide**(Below)

 # Any one can donate me or buy me a coffee :